Joecartmell/Data-Science-Examples/README.md

 Libraries:
 Within this file I use numpy, pandas, matplotlib and seaborn for exploratory analysis of this dataset.
 I used sklearn for LinearRegression analysis including scaling the data.
-I use scipy.stats for some staistics analysis.
+I use scipy.stats for some statistics analysis.

 Brief Summary:
 In this Jupyter notebook file i performed exploratory analysis of various factors within the dataset that could affect a houses sale price.
 I then choose two indepdendent variables (Ground living rea and Garage Area and one dependent variable (Sale price).
 I split the data into a train/test split with a ratio of 75:25.
 I create a multiple linear regression model that predicts sale price from my independent variables.
 I then plot these predictions graphically and assess the performance of the model.
 Following this I assess the colinearity of my indepdent variables to ensure the accuracy of the model.

 **Decision Tree Analysis of Titanic Dataset**
 In this Jupyter notebook I perform the machine learning technique of classification trees to predict categorical dependent variables.
 I use the sklearn library to create decision trees that predict the probability of survival using the Titanic dataset.
 I prune the trees to the optimum depth levels.
 I then use techniques of bagging, boosting and random forests, I compare the accuracy of these models.
+Libraries:
+Within this file I use numpy, pandas and matplotlib.
+I use sklearn for the majority of the decision tree analysis.